apache/beam/website/www/site/content/en/documentation/dsls/dataframes/differences-from-pandas.md

 [`DeferredSeries.array`](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.frames.html#apache_beam.dataframe.frames.DeferredSeries.array),
 [`DeferredDataFrame.plot`](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.frames.html#apache_beam.dataframe.frames.DeferredDataFrame.plot)

-Because Beam operations are deferred, it’s infeasible to implement DataFrame APIs that produce non-deferred values or plots.
-If invoked, these operations raise a [WontImplementError](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.dataframe.frame_base.html#apache_beam.dataframe.frame_base.WontImplementError).
+It’s infeasible to implement DataFrame operations that produce non-deferred values or plots because Beam is a deferred API.
+If these operations are invoked, they will raise a [WontImplementError](https://beam.apache.org/releases/pydoc/{{< param release_latest >}}/apache_beam.dataframe.frame_base.html#apache_beam.dataframe.frame_base.WontImplementError).

+These operations may be supported in the future through a tighter integration with Interactive Beam.
+To track progress on this issue, follow [BEAM-14211](https://issues.apache.org/jira/browse/BEAM-14211).
+If you think we should prioritize this work you can also [contact us](https://beam.apache.org/community/contact-us/) to let us know.

 **Workaround**